-There is a popular notion that having debt is bad, so people think that buying a home with cash to avoid debt is the smartest choice.
-There are several factors to be considered before deciding on this subject matter.
+There is a common belief that having debt is bad, so people think that buying a home with cash to avoid debt is the smartest choice.
+There are several factors that need to be considered before making a decision on how to proceed.

-Buying a property with cash eliminates payment of mortgage with interest, any closing costs, origination fees, appraisal fees, and other mortgage fees.
-Cash buyers can obtain the property for a lower price and receive a cash discount.
-Also, a cash buyer’s home is not leveraged, which allows a home owner to sell the house more easily, no matter the market conditions.
+Buying a property with cash can circumvent certain additional costs such as interest, closing fees, appraisal charges and more.
+Cash buyers can purchase a property at a lower price and get a cash discount.
+In addition, the cash buyer’s home is not borrowed, making it easier for the homeowner to sell the home, regardless of market conditions.

-We know these basic facts: cash is valuable if utilized in investments and loses 3-8 per cent buying power on annual basis to inflation.
-Every property is an investment which usually gains value with time and can be a hedge against inflation, saves you rent or earns you rent.
-On the other hand, if you choose the right property and the right mortgage, the property may pay for itself.
+We know these basic facts: cash is valuable when used for investments, and loses its purchasing power by 3-8% a year due to inflation.
+A property is an investment which usually gains value over time and can be a buffer against inflation, or enable you to make revenue from renting.
+On the other hand, if you choose the right property and the right mortgage, the property can pay for itself.